-When all the groups have developed their menus and recipes, plan a date for a class potluck.
-Each group should choose and prepare enough of one of their dinners for all members of the class to taste.
-Have class members rate each dinner from 1 ("I wouldn't make or eat this") to 5 ("I love it!") and provide reasons why they do or do not like the selection(s).
-Tally the results and announce the top three scoring meals.
+When all the groups have found their recipes, plan a date for a class potluck.
+Each group should prepare enough of their five snacks for all members of the class to taste.
+Have class member rate each snack from 1 ("I wouldn't make or eat this") to 5 ("I love this snack!").
+Tally the results and announce the top five snack choices.
 Recipes can then be printed or emailed to class members who want them, or bound together in a class recipe book.